quicwg/base-drafts/draft-ietf-quic-transport.md

 can be acknowledged, but no new application data can be sent on the connection.

 Different treatment is given to packets that are received while a connection is in the draining period depending on how the connection was closed.

-In all cases, it is possible to acknowledge packets that are received as normal, but other reactions might be preferable depending on how the connection was closed.
-An endpoint that is in a draining period MUST NOT send packets containing frames other than ACK, PADDING, or CONNECTION_CLOSE.
+An endpoint that is in a draining period MUST NOT send packets unless they contain a CONNECTION_CLOSE or APPLICATION_CLOSE frame.

 Once the draining period has ended, an endpoint SHOULD discard per-connection state.
 This results in new packets on the connection being discarded.
 An endpoint MAY send a stateless reset in response to any further incoming packets.

-The draining period does not apply when a stateless reset ({{stateless-reset}}) is used.
+The draining period does not apply when a stateless reset ({{stateless-reset}}) is sent.

 ### Idle Timeout